Structure of quantum measurements implementable with one round of classical communication: LOCC measurements

 There is a tight connection between non-adaptive \text{LOCC} measurements and the concept of joint measurability that explains how such non-adaptive measurements can be understood as a particular subset of one-round LOCC measurements.
 To see this, let us rewrite the non-adaptive measurement elements in Eq.~\eqref{eq:na_deco} as

 It can be verified directly that $\{\Tilde{B}^{\lambda|a}\}_{\lambda=1}^{n}$ with

-is a valid \text{POVM} for each value $a$; in particular, the measurements $\{\Tilde{B}^{\lambda|a}\}_{\lambda=1}^{n}$ running over the different settings $a \in \{1,\dots,m\}$ are \textit{jointly measurable} in the sense that their respective statistics can be inferred from performing a single measurement $\{B^{b}\}_{b=1}^{\rm m_{\rm B}}$ and a subsequent classical post-processing described by Eq.~\eqref{eq:class_pp}, see Ref.~\cite{guehne2023} for a review on joint measurability.
-This can be summarised by the following proposition.
+is a valid \text{POVM} for each value $a$.
+In this way, we pass from the intermediate outcome index $b\in\{1,\dots,m_{\rm B}\}$ of the parent POVM $\{B^{b}\}_{b=1}^{m_{\rm B}}$ to the final outcome index $\lambda\in\{1,\dots,n\}$ by absorbing the classical post-processing $p(\lambda|a,b)$ into Bob’s operators.
+Furthermore, the measurements $\{\Tilde{B}^{\lambda|a}\}_{\lambda=1}^{n}$ running over the different settings $a \in \{1,\dots,m\}$ are \textit{jointly measurable} in the sense that their respective statistics can be inferred from performing a single measurement $\{B^{b}\}_{b=1}^{\rm m_{\rm B}}$ and a subsequent classical post-processing described by Eq.~\eqref{eq:class_pp}, see Ref.~\cite{guehne2023} for a review on joint measurability.
+This can be summarised by the following proposition:

 \begin{Proposition} The sets of one-round \textnormal{LOCC} measurements and non-adaptive \textnormal{LOCC} measurements are related as